SEKOIA-IO/documentation/docs/xdr/FAQ.md

 # Rules
-## In a rule, what is the meaning of successfully compiled ?
+## In a rule, what does "successfully compiled" mean?
 A rule that is successfully compiled means that it is correct and ongoing.
 To know the information of the rule update, it is `updated at`